Cancel anytime

 Market Position

-Market Share: PXF's market share is moderate within the developed markets ex-U.S. ETF category.
+Market Share: PXF holds a modest market share within the developed ex-U.S. equity ETF category.

 Competitors